tc-playground/tools-playground/web-development/development/frameworks/react-js/react-hooks/06-use-effect.md

     * The `effect function` will only be updated if one of these values changes.

+    * If no dependencies are specified, it will only be run when component is first rendered.

 * __Conditional Execution__ - The `useEffect` hook can also be passed a `dependency array` of arguments to support conditional execution.

     * __On Change__ - The function will only be executed if the specified values in the dependency array have changed.